iccaving/icccsite/needtoconvert/reports/tour/yorkshire/yorkshire-2011-winter-tour.md

 Quick elope back to the happy red minibus, got changed with the stereo on (it was now strangely mild at the end of the week), and zoomed back to the NPC to arrive in time for the last minute roast dinner preparations and then a serious self stuffing.

+####  Jarv

 ###  Thursday: Easegill County &lt;&gt; Lancs: Dave, Chris, Saber, Clare

 We left the NPC early in the morning to get a long trip don in Easegill.
-Once we had driven to where the road ran out, we were accosted by trail bikers, who called us “suicidal”.
+Once we had driven to where the road ran out, we were accosted by trail bikers, who called us âsuicidalâ.
 We got out and walked the remaining distance on foot, with Dave cleverly remembering to put a rope down Lancaster so that we could get out.
 We then walked for what seemed like hours and finally reached the entrance to county.
 Our plan was to pull the rope through, while keeping a watchful eye out for piranhas and other cave-dwelling nasties.
 However, at the top of one of the pitches the rope got stuck, so Dave had to climb up and get it back.
 Just as he was reaching the top, we heard a terrifying roar, which sounded like a dragon, even though we knew it was probably just a polar bear stuck in a tight rift.
 We then trudged for hours through increasingly slippery mud and boulders, before finally stopping for a rest.
 Clare showed Saber and Chris an interesting passage, before teleporting out and leaving them to find a tiny rabbit-sized hole in the floor, which they failed to do.

 This was followed by more hours of boulder-hopping before we finally escaped through Lancaster.
 The walk back seemed twice as long as before, but we finally made it back to the car and got home.
 This is all I can remember about this trip.